IAmThatGuy2004/The-Weather-App-project/description.md

 ### Display

 **Features:**
+- If user is not logged in all features pertaining to sharing or customization will not be accessible.
 - The user will be greeted with a dashboard upon login, the dashboard will be set to favourite location if one is set in user's account.
 - The dashboard will display the current weather in said location.
 If no favourite location is entered, the user can input a city throughout the world.
 - The dashboard will then display that city's current forecast and conditions.
 An option will be visible (a star) which adds the location to a list of user favourited cities.